kapolyak/docker101-demo/README.md

 A simple repo to demonstrate the building-blocks of Docker.

-### Demo steps:
+## Demo steps:

-1. Install Docker.
+##### 1. Install Docker.
 Start Docker.
 Create a Dockerfile and .dockerignore file in your root directory.
 CD into that directory.
 Refer to the [Docker official docs](https://docs.docker.com/get-started/) to get started.

-2. Build a Docker image
+##### 2. Build a Docker image
 ```
 docker build -t kapolyak/dockerdemo .
 ```

-&nbsp;-t sets the image tag.
+-t sets the image tag.
 Remember to precede the tag with your docker username.
 . this period is not a typo!
 It tells docker to include everything in this directory in the image.

 3. Run the Docker image